Skip to content Skip to footer navigation

 Fact-checked

-Checked for accuracy by our qualified fact-checkers and verifiers.
+Checked for accuracy by our qualified verifiers and subject experts.
 Find out more about fact-checking at CHOICE.

 Though you may get away with using the office printer for personal use now and then, there comes a point where it's much more convenient to buy your own.
 There are plenty of good quality printers that don't cost a lot of money upfront, but that's not the only expense you need to consider.

-Some cheap models use a lot of ink, which can end up costing more over time than a more expensive (but more efficient) model.
+Some cheap models drink a lot of ink, which can end up costing more over time than a more expensive (but more efficient) model.
 Before buying, you need to have a rough idea of the volume and type of documents and photos you plan to print over the course of a year.
 Then you can find a printer to suit your needs that won't cost you a fortune in the long run.

 Buying the cheapest printer for your needs